andreisid/andreisid.github.io/docker/index.md

 **Note**: Each entry of the above types in a Dockerfile will be an
 	intermediate docker image.
-Use ase few entries as possible by using "&& \" at the end of the line.
+Use as few entries as possible with "&& \" at the end of the line.

 Use [this link](https://docs.docker.com/engine/reference/builder/) for a full Dockerfile reference.